Guide to routing to your Bitwarden Server via nginx reverse proxy

 sudo certbot --nginx

 When prompted, ask Certbot to generate a certificate for all domains found.
-You should find that your nginx configuration has been modified to add ssl certificates configurations to all of the locations previously defined:
+You should find that your nginx configuration has been modified to add ssl certificates configurations to all of the locations previously defined.
+For this guide, we are interested in the vault.example.com configuration, controlling the proxy-pass onto the Bitwarden server on VM#2

 }